pingcap/docs-tidb-operator/en/maintain-a-kubernetes-node.md

     > **Note:**
     >
     > Before you take the TiKV Pod offline, make sure that the remaining TiKV Pods are not fewer than the TiKV replica number set in PD configuration (`max-replicas`, 3 by default).
-If there are not enough TiKV Pods, scale out TiKV Pods before you take the TiKV Pod offline.
+If the remaining TiKV Pods are not enough, scale out TiKV Pods before you take the TiKV Pod offline.

     1. Check `store-id` of the TiKV Pod: